pboling/rspec-block_is_expected/README.md

 [🧮swfi]: https://github.com/pboling/rspec-block_is_expected/actions/workflows/style.yml/badge.svg

 If you only _ever_ want to test subjects wrapped in blocks, and are comfortable with **losing** the standard `is_expected` behavior, see an alternative to this gem [here](https://github.com/christopheraue/ruby-rspec-is_expected_block/).

+## Ruby Compatibility
+Supports the same versions of Ruby that RSpec does, 1.8.7 - current ruby-head, as well as the JRuby equivalents.

 ## Installation